frankheat/offsecnotes/content/windows/windows-privesc.md

 ---

+## Authentication Attacks

-## Pass the Hash
+### Pass the Hash

 Pass-the-Hash is a technique where you authenticate as a user without knowing the plaintext password.
 Instead, you can use the NTLM hash of the password to gain access to systems and resources.
+This attack works with network protocols that use NTLM authentication, such as **SMB**, **RDP**, and **WinRM**.

+{{< hint style=notes >}}
+**UAC Remote Restrictions**

+By default, User Account Control (UAC) prevents local administrator accounts from performing remote administration tasks.

+* Bypass: The built-in **Administrator** account (SID ending in -500) is immune to this restriction.
+* Blocked: Any other user in the Administrators group will have their token filtered, and the hash-passing will fail unless UAC remote restrictions are disabled on the target.
+{{< /hint >}}

 ```sh